 Flying with Pets in the Cabin

-The two main regions of the world where pets are allowed to fly in the cabin are Europe and the USA.
+The two main regions of the world where pets are allowed to fly in the cabin are Europe and the Americas.
 Often this is due to government regulation.
 For instance, it is not allowed in the UK, plus up until recently in Australia.
 Additionally, it’s also up to the individual airline.

 For listings of airlines around the world that allow pets to fly in the cabin, check out my guides: